Veterinary Technician Schools in Arkansas

 Career Outlook for Vet Techs in Arkansas

 In Arkansas, there’s a growing pool of job openings in the field of veterinary technology.
-In fact, the Bureau of Labor Statistics (BLS 2020) predicts that the number of positions in this field will increase 16 percent nationwide between 2019 and 2029.
-This is four times the average growth projected for all occupations during that time period (4 percent), adding 18,200 fresh vet tech positions around the country.
+In fact, the Bureau of Labor Statistics (BLS 2024) predicts that the number of positions in this field will increase 21 percent nationwide between 2022 and 2032.
+This is seven times the average growth projected for all occupations during that time period (3 percent), adding 25,200 fresh vet tech positions around the country.
 And the swelling number of job openings is only part of the story.

 These skilled professionals can seek employment in a range of facilities in AR and beyond, including veterinary hospitals, biomedical research facilities, specialty animal clinics (e.g., avian, equine, exotic, etc.), food inspection agencies, zoo and wildlife centers, parks, farms, shelters, kennels, aquariums, public policy organizations, and humane societies.

-Indeed maintains active vet tech job postings in AR with opportunities at places such as Bellevue Animal Clinic, Benton Veterinary Hospital, Spring Park Animal Hospital, Hancock Veterinary Services, and Wedington Animal Hospital.
+Indeed (July 2024) maintains active vet tech job postings in AR with opportunities at places such as Bellevue Animal Clinic, Hughes Animal Hospital, Faithful Friends Animal Clinic, St. Francis Animal Hospital, and Labahn Veterinary Hospital.
 Additionally, the Arkansas Veterinary Medical Association (AVMA) has a careers page and advertises vet tech openings as well.

 Finally, to enhance one’s salary or employment prospects, some AR vet techs invest in acquiring the specialized knowledge and skills needed to become a veterinary technician specialist (VTS).
 To become a VTS, candidates typically need to seek certification through an organization such as the Academy of Veterinary Behavior Technicians or the Academy of Veterinary Clinical Pathology Technicians.